Bogdan Gavrilović

-Bogdan Gavrilović (Serbian Cyrillic: Богдан Гавриловић) (1864–1947) was a Serbian mathematician, physicist, philosopher, and educator.
+Bogdan Gavrilović (Serbian Cyrillic: Богдан Гавриловић; 1864–1947) was a Serbian mathematician, physicist, philosopher, and educator.
 He received his doctorate in sciences mathematiques from the University of Budapest in 1887.
-He served twice as the Rector of the University of Belgrade and was elected three times as president of the Serbian Royal Academy (1931-1937).
+He served twice as the Rector of the University of Belgrade and was elected three times as president of the Serbian Royal Academy (1931–1937).

+Biography

+He graduated from high school in Novi Sad as a student of his generation.
+After high school, he went to study at the University of Budapest as a scholarship holder of the Serbian benefactor Sava Tekelija.
+In 1887, he received the title PhD in Mathematics.
+In the same year, he started working as a professor at the University of Belgrade.
+He remained in Belgrade until his death in 1947, and was active as a regular professor of mathematics at the Technical Faculty until 1941.

+Towards the end of the nineteenth century, he published two voluminous university textbooks, which also have a monographic character: